AngelFelizR/ISL-Practice/README.md

 - There is a substantial separation between the $Y$ classes.
 - The predictors $X$ are approximately normal in each class and the sample size is small.
+- When the decision boundary is not lineal.

 # Generative Models for Classiﬁcation